-Update: The Registrar's annual report and accounts for year to 31 March 2023 was laid before Parliament 19 July 2023 and a copy sent to Public Administration and Constitutional Affairs Committee (PACAC).
-The Registrar gave evidence to PACAC's inquiry Lobbying and Influence: post-legislative scrutiny of the Lobbying Act 2014 and related matters.
+Update: The Registrar's annual report and accounts for year to 31 March 2024 was laid before Parliament 29 July 2024 and a copy sent to Public Administration and Constitutional Affairs Committee (PACAC) following the Chair's election in September.

-Comply with the Memorandum of Understanding with the Cabinet Office.
+Comply with the Memorandum of Understanding with the Cabinet Office and update by November 2024.